edf-hpc/clara/docs/source/clara-ipmi.md

     clara ipmi reset <hostlist>

         Reset the IMM device (cold reset)

+    clara ipmi ssh <hostlist> <command>

+        Run a command through the SSH interface of the IMM

 For the commands that allow to interact multiple nodes at the same time, the command can be run in parallel using [--p=<level>].